 This is the amount of electricity our world population consumes per hour.

-If that statistic is hard to wrap your head around, think of it this way—1 TWh is equivalent to burning 1 billion tons of coal or 5 billion barrels (510 billion US gallons) of oil.
+If that statistic is hard to wrap your head around, think of it this way—1 TWh is equivalent to burning 9 million tons of coal or 10.8 million barrels of oil.
 1 TWh was also the estimated global energy consumption stats for the year in 1890.

 Imagine the prodigious amount of greenhouse gases being pumped into our atmosphere at such a ridiculous rate, tearing through the ozone cover to embrace damaging cosmic radiation from space, mutating the genetic code of life forms on this planet.
 Is Mother Earth capable of handling such pressure?
 Will humans lead to their own doom, along with the several million animal and plant species that share this planet with us?